Theory of

 CLASS

-[above it all] - These people are "divine liars" - They don't admit their dark side - They don't learn to be alone - They want long discussions just to torture you - Just realize, you don't have to - When something happens, they're suddenly stuck with all that - The least you're putting yourself out, the more they'll respect you.
+[jealousy & rejection] - These people are "divine liars," totally ignoring you, as if they're above it all - They don't admit their dark side - They don't learn to be alone - They want long discussions just to torture you - Just realize, you don't have to - When something happens, they're suddenly stuck with all that - The least you're putting yourself out, the more they'll respect you.

 The Age of Domination, ages 0-3